ukitgroup/mass-labeling/docs/install.md

     ```sh
     ./bin/install.sh
     ```
-    The installation process will ask you to provide the following information:
+    During the installation process you will be asked to provide the following information:
     - Docker container name
     - MongoDB location
     - HTTP port for __Mass Labeling__ service access